Oregon Office of Rural Health

 • Significance: How significant is the problem being addressed?
 For example, does this project improve care for a traditionally underserved or vulnerable population?

-• Data-driven approach: How were data (qualitative and quantitative) used to inform the design and impact of the QI project?
+• Data-driven approach: How were data (qualitative and quantitative) used to inform the design and impact of the project?

 • Culture of safety: How well does the project demonstrate a culture of safety?
 For example, does this project engage staff across departments?
 Improve transparency?
 Recognize and promote participation in QI projects?